 While skiers are basking in the sunny summit snowfields, the valley bottom is teeming with rock climbers restless to get on a route.
 These guiding companies start their summer courses and guiding as early as May, with many beginner pitches being the first all-clear.

-Of course, the weather may still be hit and miss, and it’s difficult to determine whether valley-dwellers will still see snow by spring.
-In either case, these early season hikes are a great option to get your blood moving and take in the mountain views, even if it's not completely snow-free.
+The weather may still be hit and miss, and it’s difficult to determine whether valley-dwellers will still see snow by spring.
+In either case, these early season hikes are a great option to get your blood moving and take in the mountain views, even if it's not completely snow free.

 With the Banff Marathon just around the corner, spring is a great time to start training and hit the pavement.
 The Fenlands Loop to Vermillion Lakes road, and the Minnewanka Loop are local favourites.
-Lower elevation trail runs such as the Hoodoo Trail are also a great way to mix up the running routine.
+Lower elevation trail runs such as the Hoodoo Trail offer a great opportunity to mix up the running routine.

-Take the self-love to the next level with a spa treatment at any of Banff and Lake Louise’s spas or wellness centres.
-Or take part in a spring wellness weekend.
-The Juniper Hotel hosts a two-day Step Out of Your Comfort Zone Women's Retreat exploring yoga, meditation, and personal coaching.
-The Fairmont Chateau Lake Louise also offers several spring workshops centred on yoga, meditation, and self-improvement.
+Take the self-love to the next level with a spa treatment at any of Banff and Lake Louise’s spas or wellness centres, or take part in a spring wellness weekend.
+The Fairmont Chateau Lake Louise offers several spring workshops centred on yoga, meditation, and self-improvement.